 Galettes can be either sweet or savory…whatever you can put into a pie…you can probably put the same into a galette.

-One of the beauties of this rustic tart is how easy the crust is…there is no crimping.
-While I long ago mastered a technique I can’t even describe, I would literally have to show you you how I crimp, but I do think it’s easy.
+One of the beauties of this rustic French Onion Galette is how easy the crust is…there is no crimping.
+While I long ago mastered the technique I use, I would literally have to show you you how I crimp, but I do think it’s easy.
 Still, for many that dexterity is harder and galette to the rescue…it’s look great too, doesn’t it?
 Win-win!

 The idea to make this dish was pretty simple…I am in a Facebook group that discusses trends in food and food history and well, lots of food culture.
 Someone posted about this French Onion Galette from The Kitchn not too long ago and I had recently made a big batch of Instant Pot Caramelized Onions so I was on it within minutes.